- Academics & Programs

 River Forest, IL 60305

-Students may enter the program at the beginning of the:
+Students may enter the MBA/MSA program at the beginning of the:

-For additional information on the MBA/MSA programs, students should contact: Lucy Hancock of Graduate Recruitment at (708) 524-6571 or email@example.com.
+For additional information on the Brennan School's programs, students should contact: Lucy Hancock of Graduate Recruitment at (708) 524-6571 or email@example.com.

 In certain instances, a student may be provisionally accepted for one semester if all admission requirements are met except for the submission of an acceptable GMAT or GRE score.
 The applicant must submit a letter requesting provisional acceptance pending the submission of an acceptable score.
 A provisionally accepted student will be limited to one or two courses as determined by the Admission Committee.
 An acceptable score must be submitted before the student may register for a second semester.